SchwabischesBauernbrot/KoboldAI-Client-Wiki/Soft-Prompts.md

 In order for a transformer model to understand your story, it first has to convert it to a format that its hidden layers understand.

-After your story is converted into tokens and sent to the model, the tokens are converted to another internal format for the model's use via a process known as "embedding".
+After your story is converted into tokens to be sent to the model, the tokens are converted to another internal format for the model's use via a process known as "embedding".
 The end product is a two-dimensional array of "[word embeddings](https://en.wikipedia.org/wiki/Word_embedding)", often just called "embeddings".

 Every transformer model comes with an embedding matrix, which is a two-dimensional array.
 There is one row in this two-dimensional array for every possible token in the model's token vocabulary.
 Embedding just involves taking the rows from this two-dimensional array that correspond to the tokens in your story and concatenating them together.
 The result is the embeddings that get sent to the rest of the model.